pjanuario/express-zeromq-dojo-js/README.md

 ## Tasks

 Each project will have the it's own readme with information about the tasks to execute on each module and module specific details.
+To keep the development simple, just create a new branch with your name to start the workshop.

 We will use the following order: